 - i) 2015 imaging software license contract.
 We consummated a \$4.625 million license contract in October 2015 that included a \$4.5 million license fee plus a \$125,000 software maintenance fee.
 We delivered the licensed software and the customer paid us in the fourth quarter of 2015.
-Under current GAAP, we were unable to establish VSOE for the maintenance element and, as a result we recognized the total fee ratably over the twelve-month period that ran from October 2015 to October 2016.
-We believe that under the new standard, license revenue from that contract will be recognized in 2015 when control over the software was transferred to the customer.
-If so, that change would have a material impact on our 2015 and 2016 financial statements. - ii) DSL royalty contracts.
+Under current GAAP, we were unable to establish vendor specific objective evidence ("VSOE") for the maintenance element and, as a result we recognized the total fee ratably over the twelve-month period that ran from October 2015 to October 2016.
+Under the new standard, license revenue of \$4.5 million from that contract will be recognized in 2015 when control over the software was transferred to the customer and software maintenance revenue of \$125,000 will be recognized ratably over the twelve-month period that ran from October 2015 to October 2016.
+This change will result in a decrease in revenue and an increase in stockholders' equity of \$3.6 million for fiscal year 2016. - ii) DSL royalty contracts.
 Under our current revenue recognition policy, we recognize DSL royalty revenue in the period in which we receive royalty reports, which is typically in the quarter immediately following the quarter in which sales of royalty-bearing products occurred.
-Under the new standard, we will be required to make estimates of royalties earned in the current period and record royalty revenue based on those estimates. - iii) Minimum license/royalty payment contracts.
-Some of our revenue contracts require customers to make minimum license/royalty payments.
-Under current GAAP, we recognize that revenue when those minimum payments become due.
-Under the new standard, we may have to recognize the net present value of expected minimum payments in the period in which such contracts are signed.
+Under the new standard, we will recognize DSL royalty revenue in the quarter in which sales of royalty-bearing products occurs.
+Therefore, we will make estimates of royalties earned in the current period and record royalty revenue based on those estimates.
+This change will result in a decrease in revenue of \$17,000 and \$39,000 for fiscal years 2017 and 2016, respectively. - iii) Minimum license/royalty payment contract.
+One of our revenue contracts required the customer to make a fixed payment for professional services as well as minimum license/royalty payments for software to be distributed to end-users.
+Under current GAAP, we recognized the professional services fee over the period that the services were performed and revenue for the minimum license/royalty payments when those minimum payments became due.
+Under the new standard, we will recognize the estimated amount of total consideration, including the professional services fee and the estimate of variable consideration related to the minimum license/royalty payments, in the contract that we expect to be entitled to and recognize revenue in the period(s) that the related licenses and services were transferred to the customer.
+This change will result in a decrease in revenue of \$800,000 for fiscal year 2017, an increase in revenue of \$860,000 for fiscal year 2016, an increase in unbilled receivables of \$1.4 million in fiscal year 2017, an increase in unbilled receivables of \$2.2 million in fiscal year 2016 and an increase in stockholders' equity of \$1.3 million in fiscal year 2016.